ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression_and_regularization.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-When $p > n $, where $ p $is the number of features and$ n $ is the number of observations, the least squares method will produce coefficient estimates that perfectly fit the data, resulting in zero residuals.
+When $p > n $, where$ p $is the number of features and$ n $is the number of observations, the least squares method will produce coefficient estimates that perfectly fit the data, resulting in zero residuals.
 This occurs regardless of whether there is a true relationship between the features and the response.
 Such a perfect fit is problematic because it leads to overfitting, capturing noise rather than the underlying pattern.
-The issue is that when$ p > n $ or$ p \approx n$, least squares regression is too flexible, making the model prone to overfitting the data.
+The issue is that when$ p > n $or$ p \approx n$, least squares regression is too flexible, making the model prone to overfitting the data.

 </details>